 Housing systems, Selection of site and lay out of animal and poultry houses.
 Space requirement for livestock and poultry, Housing designs in different agro-climatic regions.
 Macro and micro- climatic changes affecting designs of animal and poultry houses.
 BIS (standards) for livestock and poultry housing.
 Construction of cheap animal and poultry housing utilizing local resources.
 Automation in livestock farming.
+Types & designs of Milking parlours suitable for different scales of production.
 Disposal of animal wastes under urban and rural conditions.
 Disposal of carcasses.